sanger/sm_workflow_lims/README.md

 ```

 With this we should have started sm_workflow_lims server and all required services.
 You should be
-able to access sm_workflow_lims by going to <http://localhost:3000> and log in with
+able to access sm_workflow_lims by going to <http://localhost:3000>

-username and password admin/admin.
+## Local development setup

-**ABOUT LOCAL DEVELOPMENT SETUP** You may want to start only the required services for sm_workflow_lims (server and jobs worker) and use your local version of Mysql
+You may want to start only the required services for sm_workflow_lims and use your local version of Mysql
 instead of the Docker version, in that case you can start this setup with the
 command: